dke-kgolap/demo/README.md

 ### Input file

-The data is generated based schema found [here](dnotam-hierarchies.yaml), this file defines the dataset dimensions, in this case, location, topic and time and their respective hierarchy.
+The data is generated based on a schema that can be found [here](dnotam-hierarchies.yaml), this file defines the dataset dimensions -- in this case, location, topic and time and their respective hierarchy.

 The file [20210101_EDDF_AeronauticalGroundLight_1](20210101_EDDF_AeronauticalGroundLight_1.xml) is an example of the message data.
 The file name is not used in the processing within KG-OLAP, however, for convenance it does indicate the time, location and the message type.
 The content of the file conforms to AIXM standard and envelops the contextual information as well as the actual information which is used for analytic purpose.
 More information about the structure and content of AIXM messafe can found [here](https://aixm.aero/page/aixm-51-specification).